jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_autonomous.md

 Do the following:

- * Use the previous architecture (you have now also 4 varibles) and study how the MSE changes if you change the size of the units (more/less memory), the dropout and the lenth of the input window.
+ * Use the previous architecture (you have now also 4 variables) and study how the MSE changes if you change the size of the units (more/less memory), the dropout and the lenth of the input window.
  * **Optional:** Experiment what happens if you  include as initial